garytkchan/News-Gateway/README.md

 ### Quick Start

-Run the app with Android Studios
+Run the app with Android Studio